Skip to Content

 beautiful walking trail to alport castles

-You’ll understand why it’s called Alport Castles when you see it.
-The unique rock formations appear like a castle looming in the distance.
+When you see it, you’ll understand why it’s called Alport Castles.
 There is no clear trail to the viewpoint, but you can spot a few worn tracks as you clamber through the overgrown fern trees.

 woman walking towards alport castles with fern trees either side